Japanese minelayer Itsukushima: Operational history

-After commissioning, Itsukushima was assigned to the Yokosuka Naval District as a reserve and training vessel, making occasional cruises to the South Pacific Mandate and Bonin Islands.
+After commissioning, Itsukushima was assigned to the Yokosuka Naval District as a reserve and training vessel, making occasional cruises to the South Seas Mandate and Bonin Islands.
 She was commanded by Captain (Prince) Teruhisa Komatsu from December 1930 to November 1931.
 During the Combined Fleet Maneuvers of 1935, she was attached to the IJN 4th Fleet and suffered damage due to a typhoon in what was termed the "Fourth Fleet Incident".
 The damage required several months of extensive repairs, resulting in an almost complete rebuild by May 1936.
 She was commanded by Captain (Prince) Prince Fushimi Hiroyoshi from November 1935 to December 1936.
 Itsukushima was assigned to the IJN 3rd Fleet from 20 October 1936, but is reassigned directly to the Combined Fleet after the Marco Polo Bridge Incident and the start of the Second Sino-Japanese War.
 After patrols off the Chinese coast until October 1937, Itsukushima was reassigned back to the IJN 3rd Fleet and stationed at Ryojun Guard District.
 From December 1937 to 20 March 1938, Itsukushima was assigned to the IJN 4th Fleet, and then back to Yokosuka Naval District, but based at Sasebo.
 From August 1938, under the command of the IJN 3rd Fleet, Itsukushima began patrols of the Yangzi River in China.
 However, at the end of 1938, she was removed from active duty and placed on reserve status and returned to Yokosuka.

 Istukushima was reactivated on 15 November 1940 under the Combined Fleet and resumed patrols of the China coast to April 1941, when she was reassigned back to the IJN 3rd Fleet and deployed to Palau in December 1941.
 At the time of the attack on Pearl Harbor in December 1941, Itsukushima was assigned to the Southern Philippines Striking Force of the IJN 3rd Fleet under the overall command of Admiral Ibō Takahashi, and tasked with mining the San Bernardino Strait.